We've Probably Seen The Worst

 Chart #7

 One troubling fact remains: the strong dollar.
-As Chart #8 shows, the strength and weakness of the dollar tends strongly to coincide with the ups and down of commodity prices.
+As Chart #8 shows, the strength and weakness of the dollar tend strongly to coincide with the ups and down of commodity prices.
 The dollar is now at an 8-year high, and commodity prices are uniformly weak.
 (Note that the dollar is plotted using an inverted scale.)
 That's bad news for emerging market economies, and it's even pulling down the price of gold - which is remarkable, given all the bad news that's out there.
 For that matter, gold stands out among all commodities for its resistance to the strength of the dollar.
 Gold investors should be wary.

 Editor's Note: The summary bullets for this article were chosen by Seeking Alpha editors.